ellisp/ellisp.github.io/_posts/2016-08-13-fitbit-lasso.md

 ---
 layout: post
-title: Elastic net regularization modelling of burned calories
+title: Elastic net regularization of a model of burned calories
 date: 2016-08-13
 tag:
    - R